-From 2023, a new Times Tables teaching programme was implemented for years 1-6.
-This programme is designed for children to be moving at broadly the same pace, learning the same Times Tables together as a class.
-Our long-term plan, and order of teaching is detailed below:
+From 2023, a new Times Tables teaching programme was put into place for years 1 - 6.
+This programme is designed for children to be moving at broadly the same pace, learning the same times tables together as a class.
+Our long-term plan and order of teaching is detailed below:

-Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Year 1 Skip Count in 1s, 2s, 5s and 10s Year 2 Skip Count in 2 x÷ 2s, 5s and 10s 1 x÷ 0 x÷ 10 x÷ 10 x÷ 5 x÷ Revision Skip Count in 3s Year 3 Revision 3 x÷ 4 x÷ 8 x÷ 11 x÷ Revision Year 4 6 x÷ 9 x÷ 7 x÷ 12 x÷ Revision Year 4 Multiplication Tables Check Year 5 Revi sion Revision and squares Revision and cubes Year 6 Revision and derived facts
+Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Year 1 Skip Count in 1s, 2s, 5s and 10s Year 2 Skip Count in 2s, 5s and 10s · 5 x÷ Revision Revision Skip Count in 3s Year 3 Revision Revision 3 x÷ 4 x÷ 8 x÷ 11 x÷ Revision Year 4 6 x÷ 6 x÷ 9 x÷ 12 x÷ Revision Year 4 Multiplication Tables Check Year 5 Revision Revision and Revision and squares and cube Year 6 Revision and derived facts

 Retrieval practice is integral within the way we learn at St Mark's.
-Once a times tables is taught, children will continue revising these facts in the months and years that follow, with the aim that learning is never forgotten, and that the recall of these facts become more efficient over time.
+Once a times tables is taught, children will continue revising these facts in the months and years that follow, with the aim that learning is never lost and that the recall of facts becomes more fluent over time.

-Facts taught by the end of Year 2:
+Facts taught by the end of Year 2